marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 Data breaches are not always guaranteed to be real, with some number of historical breaches being comprised of real data mixed with synthetic data[^synthetic] or just being previously existing breaches mixed together repackaged as something "new".

-For that reason, combined with my parents being users of ManageMyHealth, I wanted to take a closer look at the claimed sample as there had been no reporting whatsoever on their existence, let alone their validity.
+For that reason, combined with my parents being users of ManageMyHealth, I wanted to take a closer look at the claimed sample as there had been no reporting whatsoever on its existence, let alone their validity.

 Before we continue, it's worth noting that doing this knowingly is likely to be illegal[^lawyer].
 At the time, I was not aware if these files were real, which probably doesn't make it any less illegal.